larsgr/gene-id-mapping/README.md

 1. ✅ Research candidate tools.
 2. ✅ Create toy dataset for initial testing.
-3. ✅ Experiment with LiftoffTools and document findings.
+3. ✅ Experiment with LiftoffTools and document findings ([notes](docs/experiments.md#liftoff)).
+4. ⬜ Test GffCompare on the Liftoff results.
-4. ⬜ Evaluate other tools as needed.
+5. ⬜ Evaluate other tools as needed.
-5. ⬜ Develop and test mapping workflow (e.g., Snakemake or Nextflow).
+6. ⬜ Develop and test mapping workflow (e.g., Snakemake or Nextflow).
-6. ⬜ Integrate with Salmobase outputs.
+7. ⬜ Integrate with Salmobase outputs.
-7. ⬜ Generate final documentation and publish results.
+8. ⬜ Generate final documentation and publish results.

 ---